tryethernal/ethernal-cli/README.md

 # ethernal-cli

-CLI to sync transactions with Ethernal.
+CLI to sync transactions with [Ethernal](https://www.tryethernal.com).

 Truffle artifacts are also synced through this CLI, if you are using Hardhat, use [this plugin](https://github.com/antoinedc/hardhat-ethernal).

+If you are looking for more detailed doc about Ethernal: (https://doc.tryethernal.com)

 ## Installation